Filtering the Heegaard Floer contact invariant: Dependence on choices

 The identity \eqref{eq:identity} implies that there is a filtered chain map from $(\CCF(S,\phi,\arcs),\widehat{\partial})$ to $(\CCF(S,\phi',\arcs),\widehat{\partial}')$ as before, hence a morphism of spectral sequences from $E^\ast(S,\phi,\arcs;J^{}_{\mathit{HF}})$ to $E^\ast(S,\phi',\arcs;J'_{\mathit{HF}})$.
 In addition, since the shaded triangles in Figure \ref{fig:isotopy} constitute the only holomorphic domain that contributes to this chain map due to the placement of the basepoints, and it is represented by a unique pseudo-holomorphic curve by the Riemann Mapping Theorem.
 Hence, $\ordn(S,\phi,\arcs;J^{}_{\mathit{HF}})\geq \ordn(S,\phi',\arcs;J'_{\mathit{HF}})$.
 Likewise, the isotopy from $\phi'$ to $\phi$ yields $\ordn(S,\phi,\arcs;J^{}_{\mathit{HF}})\leq \ordn(S,\phi',\arcs;J'_{\mathit{HF}})$.
 As a result, $\ordn(S,\phi,\arcs;J^{}_{\mathit{HF}})=\ordn(S,\phi',\arcs;J'_{\mathit{HF}})$. \end{proof}

 \begin{rmk} Sarkar--Wang \cite{SarkarWang} and Plamenevskaya \cite{Plamenevskaya} proved that the Heegaard diagram resulting from an arbitrary choice of $(S,\phi,\arcs)$, where $\arcs$ contains a basis, can be made \emph{nice} by choosing $\phi$ appropriately in its isotopy class.
 On a nice Heegaard diagram, every Maslov index-$1$ holomorphic domain is represented by an \emph{empty} embedded bigon or an \emph{empty} embedded square \cite[Theorem 3.3]{SarkarWang}.
 It is easy to see from \eqref{eq:jplus-prod} that such domains have either $J_+=0$ or $J_+=2$.
-This observation indicates that there should be a combinatorial description of $\ordn$ (see Section \ref{sec:isotopy} for an example computation), hence a combinatorial description of $\ord$ via Theorem \ref{thm:multiarcs}. \end{rmk}
+This observation indicates that there should be a combinatorial description of $\ordn$. \end{rmk}